grid23/Sleipnir/readme.md

 });
 ```

-One very important rule is that all resources are uniques.
+One very important rule is that all resources are unique.

-The following example will only result in one jQuery file being loaded, one http request, and the three calls use to the same Promise based sleipnir.data.Script instance that is used for that file.
+The following example will only result in one jQuery file being loaded, one http request, as the three calls use to the same Promise based sleipnir.data.Script instance.

 Note that filea.js is not the same as filea.js?v=2

 ```javascript
 sleipnir('//code.jquery.com/jquery.min.js', function(err, _){ if ( err ) { throw new Error('Houston, we have a problem.'); }
 	console.log('fire whenever jquery is loaded');